agoldhammer/docread/README.md

           [default: 75]

   -q, --quiet
-          show file names & match status only
+          show file names & match status only (default: false)

   -s, --summary
-          list names of all files searched at end of output
+          list names of all files searched at end of output (default: false)

+  -u, --unmatched-show
+          include names of files without matches in output (default: false)

   -h, --help
           Print help (see a summary with '-h')